elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_05.md

 !!! question "Exercise"

     Return to our original example of [non-LP script](https://github.com/elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/blob/main/docs/scripts/analysis.R) and rework it into a full fledged literate programming document by applying uour knowledge of markdown and quarto to transform the original script into an LP HTML or PDF document (Fig. 5.1).
+The script relies on the the [Wiconsin Breast Cancer data set](https://github.com/clement-lee/coderep/blob/master/data/breast-cancer-wisconsin.csv).

     Specifically: